CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 The submission is not likely to progress to later phases if there are no applicable, easily-accessible references.
 The submitter could resolve by providing additional details such as a section name and quote from the reference.
-If references still are not available, the CWE Team may decide to make an exception if no suitable reference is available.
+If no suitable references can be found, the CWE Team may decide to make an exception.

 <a name="SUB.GRAMMAR"></a>
 ## SUB.GRAMMAR - Grammar/Spelling issues
-**Block Phase** - Production
+**Block Phase** - Internal-Update

 ### Description

-The submission has multiple occurrences of errors with grammar, spelling, etc. that should be fixed before publication.
+The submission has multiple occurrences of errors with grammar, spelling, etc. that must be fixed before the Publication stage.